stewSquared/advent-of-code/src/main/scala/synacor/README.md

 - [X] Add hooks for R8 access
 - [X] Read the journal, scout ahead in the new area
 - [ ] Figure out correct R8 value for ackerman
-- [ ] diff vault door memory
+- [ ] optimize ackermann with constant R8 value
-- [ ] disassemble bytecode into something readable => reverse engineering
+- [/] disassemble bytecode into something readable => reverse engineering
 - [ ] functions indpendent from repl command for worksheet
 - [/] ability to inspect state // or play with worksheet
 - [ ] diff two states?
-- [ ] diff memory when picking up teleporter?
-- [ ] diff memory when moving rooms?
 - [/] nice error types?
 - [?]
 ASM DSL?
 - [?]
 Compiler?